Aurora: Towards Universal Generative Multimodal Time Series Forecasting: Experimental Details

 \paragraph{Downstream Forecasting} In the context of downstream forecasting tasks, we implement periodic patching strategies that are tailored to the temporal characteristics of each dataset.
 The quantity of past tokens is maintained at a constant value of 11.

 Furthermore, we tackle the \textit{``Drop Last''} issue, which has been emphasized in recent research works~\citep{qiu2024tfb,qiu2025tab,li2025TSFM-Bench}.
 Specifically, when $\textit{drop\_last}$ is set to True during test evaluation, it may yield misleading outcomes because of incomplete batches.
 To uphold consistency and fairness, we configure $\textit{drop\_last}$ as False for all baseline models within our experimental setup.
+In TSFM-Bench and ProbTS, all full-shot end-to-end baselines such as TimeKAN, TimePro and AMD about deterministic forecasting, and CSDI, TSDiff, and TimeGrad about probabilistic forecasting, follow the commonly-used settings, where the input sequence length equals to 96.
+In EPF, all baselines follow the setting of input-168-output-24.
+In TFB, they follow the default input lengths in short-term forecasting.
+The multimodal baselines such as TimeVLM, CALF also follow the default settings in TimeMMD.